bakill3/AMS/README.md

 Atmospheric noise, derived from natural and chaotic processes, is unpredictable and perfect for secure data encryption.
 Unlike deterministic pseudo-random generators, AMS's use of true randomness ensures that each message is shielded by the laws of nature, providing a level of security that is virtually unbreakable.

+Read more about this on [https://github.com/bakill3/AMS/blob/develop/LICENSE.md](Notion) or on this [https://drive.google.com/file/d/1DLVSVBIeuG7bleG1NpNQTyPwsFRmyrUx/view?usp=sharing](Google Drive File).

 ### A New Frontier in Digital Security 🔐

 AMS leverages this true randomness to offer a messaging system where each communication is a fortress.
 It is a pioneering application that not only secures information but does so with the elegance of simplicity and the power of nature.